-In 2019, tuition for full-time students at Monroe County Community College was $5,268 a year for in-state students and $5,808 a year for out-of-state students.
-On average, colleges raise tuition about 3 percent each year.
+In 2019, tuition for full-time Monroe County Community College students was $6,225 a year for in-state students and $6,930 a year for out-of-state students.

-Monroe County Community College is a public country institution, so it offers a reduced tuition rate of $5,268 for in-state students who attend full-time.
+Monroe County Community College is a public country institution, so it offers a reduced tuition rate of $6,225 for students who qualify as state residents and attend full-time.

 Monroe County Community College has the same tuition for international students as for those from out of state.

-Monroe County Community College does not offer on-campus housing for students, so there are no charge for dorms.
+Monroe County Community College does not offer on-campus housing for students, so there are no charge for dorms, however students should consider the cost of off-campus housing when looking at the cost of various colleges.

 Tuition and fees may vary depending on program, course level, location, and more.